pedro-maschio/dialysis/README.md

 - Allows users to generate PDFs with the selected target interval locally;
 - All data is stored in a Room database

-### App created with sole purpose of leaning - a lot of issues in the code yet
+### App created with sole purpose of learning - a lot of issues in the code yet

 ## What is missing